 Assessing the needs of your eyecare practice is an important step to take at the beginning of your EHR software buying journey.
-You need to end up with a solution that will support the unique and individual needs of your practice.
+You need to choose a solution that will support the unique and pressing needs of your practice.
 If you don't take the proper time to assess your practice, you could end up with a solution that you and your staff are unhappy with, and with the work and money that goes into a big purchase like this, that's not where you want to be.

 - Profile Your Practice